Hendrix-CS/csci150/labs/pygame.md

 larger faces.
 Make sure your locations are still chosen so that the face is always completely visible on the screen!

-### Extension 4.2: Mouse and keyboard input
+### Extension 4.2: Mouse input

-Make your animations interactive by reacting to input from the mouse and the keyboard.
-For example, you could increase or decrease the velocity of all the `Face`s when certain keys are pressed, destroy `Face`s when you click them with the mouse, drag and drop `Face`s from one place to another, and so forth.
+Make your animations interactive by reacting to input from the mouse.
+For example, you could randomly change the color of a `Face` when you click it with the mouse, drag and drop `Face`s from one place to another, and so forth.

+### Extension 4.3: Keyboard input

+Make your animations interactive by reacting to input from the keyboard.
+For example, you could increase or decrease the velocity of all the `Face`s when certain keys are pressed, randomly change their colors, and so forth.

-### Extension 4.3: Animated faces
+### Extension 4.4: Animated faces

 Alter your `update` method of the Face to change the internal pieces of the face in a cyclic pattern.
 For example, the face could smile for a few timesteps, then frown, and then go back to smiling.
 Or the eyeballs could be moving up and down, left and right.

-### Extension 4.4: Face collisions
+### Extension 4.5 Face collisions

 Right now all the `Face`s pass through each other when they move.
 Add a collision detection method that checks each pair of faces to see if they